…by Jonas E. Alexis

 Furthermore, if the so-called refugees are raping boys by the numbers, then European officials should fire a moral and political shot at people like Daniel Pipes and other people who don’t give a flip about saving both the Middle East and indeed Europe from slow destruction.
 If the late rabbi Ovadia Yosef was right, that Goyim are donkeys and that they “were born to serve” Jews, then it doesn’t really matter who gets raped in the process at all.

 Yosef himself said that the Goyim “need to die, but [God] will give them longevity.
 Why?
 Imagine that one’s donkey would die, they’d lose their money.
 This is his servant… That’s why he gets a long life, to work well for this Jew.”

 Well, the young Goyim are dying in Europe, and no serious politician gives a flip about them because those politicians, as we shall see in the next installment, are in cahoots with the Khazarian Mafia in Israel and other places.
 Putin again is trying to help Europe by indirectly appealing to an implicit moral law, which he says is imbedded in traditional values.

 Daniel Pipes, “Support the Syrian Rebels?,” National Review, May 12, 2013.

 “Tradition Today: Jews and gentiles,” Jerusalem Post, November 12, 2010.

 Lazar Berman, “5 of Ovadia Yosef’s most controversial quotations,” Times of Israel, October 9, 2013.

-Posted by Jonas E. Alexis on November 3, 2016, With 6120 Reads Filed under Investigations, Life.
+Posted by Jonas E. Alexis on November 3, 2016, With 6195 Reads Filed under Investigations, Life.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.